Southampton-RSG/2015-12-15-Southampton/novice/git/07-conflict.md

 or find a way to divide the work up differently.

 > ## Reverse {.challenge}
-> Now, Each add another line (perhaps to Neptune or Pluto) and Developer B push first.
+> Now, Each add another line and Developer B push first.
 > Developer A resolves the conflict
 > Get yourselves back in sync